FridayOrtiz/Friday811.github.io/_posts/2023-03-13-CBPF-VS-EBPF.md

 technical enough, [try](https://tmpout.sh/2/4.html)
 [these](https://ortiz.sh/bpf/2021/12/02/THE-HIVE.html).

-Also, code examples will come from the latest non-RC kernel as of writing.
+Also, code examples will come from kernel 6.2.9.
 This means the examples can (do, and probably will) change significantly without warning on newer and older kernels.